m1gwings/summaries/ml/linear-regression.md

 ## Minimizing least squares

-Once we have fixed an hypothesis space $\mathcal{H}$, which for linear models coincides with the choice of the basis functions, the most common approach to linear regression is to minimize the <u>empirical</u> squared loss:
+Once we have fixed an hypothesis space $\mathcal{H}$, which for linear models coincides with the choice of the basis functions, the most common approach to linear regression is to minimize the <u>empirical</u> squared loss (this is also called **empirical risk minimization**):
 $$
 L(\underline{w}) = \frac{1}{2} \sum_{n=1}^N (y(\underline{x}_n, \underline{w}) - t_n)^2
 $$